Customer Charter and Protocol

 The Box Office can also be contacted if you wish to book for any of Draíocht's Education Workshops or Adult Evening Courses.
 Numbers of tickets for these are often limited and are on a first come, first served basis, so be sure to book early.

-Draíocht has a fully licensed theatre bar, which serves a wide selection of refreshments before the performance, as well as during the interval (when relevant).
+Draíocht has a fully licensed theatre bar, which serves a wide selection of refreshments half an hour before the performance, as well as during the interval (when relevant).
 Interval drinks can be ordered in advance, which is a great way to avoid the queues!
 Draíocht’s theatre bar opens at 7.30pm on performance nights.

 Betelnut Café at Draíocht is open for breakfast, lunch and snacks from 9am-5pm Monday to Saturday.
 Betelnut Café stays open until 7.30pm on performance nights for pre-theatre refreshments.